-West Ham keen on Man Utd duo Maguire and McTominay
+West Ham eye Maguire & McTominay as Scamacca leaves

-West Ham keen to sign Harry Maguire and Scott McTominay from Manchester United
+West Ham eye Harry Maguire and Scott McTominay from Man Utd as Gianluca Scamacca leaves

 Last updated on .From the section West Ham

-West Ham are keen on Manchester United pair Harry Maguire and Scott McTominay as they look to bolster David Moyes' squad.
+West Ham are keen on Manchester United pair Harry Maguire and Scott McTominay, while Gianluca Scamacca has left the club to join Atalanta.

+Italy striker Scamacca, 24, moves to Serie A on a permanent transfer for an undisclosed fee.

-The Hammers are yet to make a signing this summer despite selling Declan Rice to Arsenal in a deal that could end up being worth £105m.
+West Ham are yet to make a signing this summer despite selling Declan Rice to Arsenal in a deal that could end up being worth £105m.

-The club are in advanced talks with Ajax over Mexico midfielder Edson Alvarez but after Saturday's 4-0 defeat by Bayer Leverkusen, there is greater momentum behind their recruitment drive.
+They are in advanced talks with Ajax over Mexico midfielder Edson Alvarez.

+But after Saturday's 4-0 defeat by Bayer Leverkusen, there is greater momentum behind their recruitment drive.

 Whether West Ham can reach either the fee or salary to conclude a deal is open to question.